-The Employer shall assure that periodic safety inspections of all agency workshops and other representative work sites are performed by personnel with equipment and competence to recognize safety hazards; such safety inspections shall be at least annually, but may be more often where there is an increased risk of accident, injury, or illness due to the nature of the work performed.
-A Union representative appointed by the local union affected shall be invited to participate in safety inspections of agency work places.
-Employee representatives shall be considered in work status for pay and travel purposes during participation in all official actions of properly constituted safety inspections of agency work places.
+WAPA shall assure that periodic safety inspections of all agency workshops and other representative work sites are performed by personnel with equipment and competence to recognize safety hazards; such safety inspections shall be at least annually but may be more often where there is an increased risk of accident, injury, or illness due to the nature of the work performed.
+A Union representative appointed by the local union affected shall be invited to participate in safety inspections of agency workplaces and shall be considered in work status for pay and travel purposes during participation in all official actions of properly constituted safety inspections of agency workplaces.
+Union representatives will account for their time appropriately in ATAAPS.

 Each Region shall establish a Regional Safety Committee which shall meet quarterly.
 Additional safety committees or subcommittees may be established as deemed necessary by the Regional Manager or on the basis of recommendations from the Regional Safety Committee.
 The membership on the safety committee or subcommittees shall be determined by agreement between management and Local Unions.
-The Local Union GCC-1 representative shall appoint the bargaining unit representatives to the Regional Safety Committee and any additional safety committees or subcommittees.
+The Local Union GCC-1 representative shall appoint the bargaining unit representative(s) to the Regional Safety Committee and any additional safety committees or subcommittees.
 Employee representatives shall be considered in work status for pay and travel purposes during participation in all official actions of properly constituted safety committees or subcommittees.
-Proposed changes to the Power System Safety Manual shall be presented to and discussed by each Regional Safety Committee.
+Union Representative(s) will account for their time appropriately in ATAAPS.
+Proposed changes to the PSSM shall be presented to and discussed by each Regional Safety Committee.

-The Employer shall promptly notify the Local Union GCC-1 representative of all Class A, B, or C accidents.
+WAPA shall promptly notify the Local Union GCC-1 representative of all Class A, B, or C accidents.
 A union craft employee shall be appointed as a member of the accident investigation committee and to the extent possible shall be of the same craft as the craft involved.
 A copy of the final report of the accident investigation committee will be furnished to the Chairman of GCC-1 and the Local Union GCC-1 representative of the Region involved in the accident.
-Comments received within 30 calendar days will be given high priority by management in developing plans for implementing investigation committee recommendations.
+Comments received within thirty (30) days will be given high priority by management in developing plans for implementing investigation committee recommendations.

-The Employer agrees that methods and operating procedures must be such that employees will not be knowingly or willfully exposed to accidents or industrial health hazards, and shall furnish to each employee, employment and a place of employment which are free from recognized health hazards that are causing or are likely to cause death or serious physical harm to employees.
-The Employer shall insure that operations carried out by employees, and facilities and equipment occupied and/or used by such employees, including facilities and equipment furnished by another government agency, shall comply with these safety criteria, and with applicable Federal and State occupational safety and health standards.
+WAPA agrees that methods and operating procedures must be such that employees will not be knowingly or willfully exposed to accidents or industrial health hazards, and shall furnish to each employee, employment and a place of employment which are free from recognized health hazards that are causing or are likely to cause death or serious physical harm to employees.
+WAPA shall insure that operations carried out by employees, and facilities and equipment occupied and/or used by such employees, including facilities and equipment furnished by another government agency, shall comply with these safety criteria, and with applicable Federal and State occupational safety and health standards.

-The Employer shall acquire, maintain, and require the use of approved personal protective equipment, approved safety equipment, and other devices necessary for employee protection.
-Employees shall use safety equipment, personal protective equipment, and other devices and procedures provided by the Employer which are necessary for their protection.
+WAPA shall acquire, maintain, and require the use of approved personal protective equipment, approved safety equipment, and other devices necessary for employee protection.
+Employees shall use safety equipment, personal protective equipment, and other devices and procedures provided by WAPA which are necessary for their protection.

 Employees shall have the right to report unsafe and unhealthful working conditions to appropriate officials in accordance with applicable Federal and State safety and health laws, rules, and regulations.
-The Employer shall develop and promulgate procedures and channels of communication for employee reporting of unsafe and unhealthful working conditions by means of a formal agency Order.
+WAPA shall develop and promulgate procedures and channels of communication for employee reporting of unsafe and unhealthful working conditions as outlined in WAPA Order 440.1.C.
 Employees are encouraged to correct these conditions.

-The Employer will furnish all tools required by the Employer for employees to perform the work of the agency.
-Employees are responsible for maintenance and taking proper care of all tools provided to them by the Employer.
+WAPA will furnish all tools required by WAPA for employees to perform the work of the agency.
+Employees are responsible for maintenance and taking proper care of all tools provided to them by WAPA.